sjentsch/lsjDocs/Ch17/Ch17_Epilogue_2.rst

    of cancer, some who have received treatment A and others who have received treatment B, but you only have funding to track them for 5 years.
 At the end of the study period some people are alive, others are not.
-In this context, survival analysit is useful for determining which treatment is more effective, and telling you about the risk of death that people face over time.
+In this context, survival analysis is useful for determining which treatment is more effective, and telling you about the risk of death that people face over time.